-ROAR STUDY (RISK OF ANEURYSM RUPTURE)
+ROAR STUDY (RISK OF ANEURYSM RUPTURE)- Fundraising is ongoing for this project.

 Brain aneurysms are more common than most people think.
 About 3% of adults will have one, even if many don’t know about it.
 Often they discover them accidentally when they have a scan, usually for unrelated reasons.
 Fortunately, most cause no symptoms and no problems and people can live a normal life without treatment.
 However, some will burst and cause bleeding on the brain which can be catastrophic.
 The question is, who will that unlucky person be?
 If only we knew, we could treat them before their aneurysm bursts.